 Have you always wanted to try digital underwater photography?
 How about wreck diving?
 Here's your chance because you can sample three dives of your choice, get a taste of what you like, and feel more at ease in the water, strengthening your underwater skills and letting you enjoy scuba diving more than ever.
 Get credit!
-Each Adventure Dive may be credited toward the first dive of the corresponding PADI Speciality course.
-This means you can be well on your path to becoming a Master Scuba Diver.
+Each Adventure Dive may be credited toward the first dive of the corresponding Speciality course.
+This means you can be well on your path to becoming a Master Scuba Diver or Dive Guide.

 You can choose what you're most interested in learning.
 Need to work on your buoyancy skills?
-Try the Peak Performance Buoyancy Adventure Dive.
-Choose any three of the following Adventure Dives:
+Try the Buoyancy Adventure Dive.

 All of the adventure dives have a Specialty component.
-At least five specialties are required to earn your Master Diver rating, so why not do them now?
+At least five specialties are required to earn your Master Diver, so why not do them now?
 Some don't even require you to do a dive, just the knowledge development.
 Many only require two dives and the first one can count for your adventure dive or the adventure dive can count for dive 1 of the specialty.
 See your instructor and discuss these options, you might even be eligible for a special packaged pricing program.
-Do the ProjectAWARE Dive Against Debris as an adventure dive and earn the specialty at the same time as it only requires one dive.

 You use all your basic scuba gear including your underwater compass.
 Depending on which three adventure dives you pick, you may also try out underwater photography equipment, DPVs (underwater scooters), a dive light, a dry suit, lift bags, a dive flag/float or other speciality gear.

 Digital training options provide information on more than 16 types of speciality diving.
 You'll use them as a guidebook to improve your diving skills and prepare for new experiences and adventures.

 For all your learning materials and equipment, contact TEXAS DIVE CENTER.